History of the Byzantine Empire: Leonid dynasty

 To recover Italy, Zeno could only negotiate with the Ostrogoths of Theodoric, who had settled in Moesia.
 He sent the gothic king to Italy as magister militum per Italiam ("commander in chief for Italy").
 After the fall of Odoacer in 493, Theodoric, who had lived in Constantinople during his youth, ruled Italy on his own.
 Thus, by suggesting that Theodoric conquer Italy as his Ostrogothic kingdom, Zeno maintained at least a nominal supremacy in that western land while ridding the Eastern Empire of an unruly subordinate.

 In 475, Zeno was deposed by Basiliscus, the general who led Leo I's 468 invasion of North Africa, but he recovered the throne twenty months later.
 However, he faced a new threat from another Isaurian, Leontius, who was also elected rival emperor.
 In 491 Anastasius I, an aged civil officer of Roman origin, became emperor, but it was not until 498 that the forces of the new emperor effectively took the measure of Isaurian resistance.
 Anastasius revealed himself to be an energetic reformer and an able administrator.
 He perfected Constantine I's coinage system by definitively setting the weight of the copper follis, the coin used in most everyday transactions.
 He also reformed the tax system, and permanently abolished the hated chrysargyron tax.
-The State Treasury contained the enormous sum of 145,150 kg (320,000 lbs) of gold when he died.
+The State Treasury contained the enormous sum of 320,000 pounds of gold when he died.